kristianmandrup/artifactor/Readme.md

 ## Mongoose DB and Models/Schemas

-Mongoose DB Models and Schemas are configured in the `db` folder.
+Mongoose DB Models and Schemas are configured in the `/db` folder.
 The `models.js` exports an object with entity models, each linked to a schema.
 See [Mongoose models](http://mongoosejs.com/docs/models.html)